l1ghtsource/l1ghtsource/README.md

 *Worked with*: whisper, bert, x-clip, llava, catboost, fastapi

+### [Lumbar Spine Degenerative Classification.
+RSNA, Kaggle (Bronze medal) [Medical CV]](https://github.com/l1ghtsource/rsna-lumbar-spine-degenerative-classification)

+The goal of this competition is to create models that can be used to aid in the detection and classification of degenerative spine conditions using lumbar spine MR images.
+Competitors will develop models that simulate a radiologist's performance in diagnosing spine conditions.

+*Worked with*: torch, torchio, open3d, timm_3d, spacecutter, yolo

 ### [Generating Boolean search queries for patents.
 USPTO, Kaggle (Bronze medal) [Optimization]](https://github.com/l1ghtsource/ustpo-patent-query-generator)

 The goal of this competition is to generate Boolean search queries that effectively characterize collections of patent documents.
 You are challenged to create a query generation model that, given an input set of related patents, outputs a Boolean query that returns the same set of patent documents.